sensor-dream/APIVOF/guidelines/list-info/j-packs-in-system-fedora-34.md

 <summary>john</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : John the Ripper password cracker
+Short desc    : John the Ripper password cracker
 URL          : http://www.openwall.com/john
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : John the Ripper is a fast password cracker.
+Descript     : John the Ripper is a fast password cracker.
 Its primary purpose is to
              : detect weak Unix passwords, but a number of other hash types are
              : supported as well.
 ```